There Are Two Types of Coronavirus Couples

-COVID-19 stay-at-home orders have had kind of a magnifying effect on relationships.
-Couples who still have jobs and who generally enjoyed each other in “the before times” might be stronger than ever with more time together at home.
+COVID has had a magnifying effect on relationships.
+Couples who generally enjoyed each other in “the before times” might be stronger than ever with more time together at home.
 But many others aren’t faring quite so well in the pandemic, particularly if they have young children.

 Now that we’ve been experiencing lockdown, a picture is starting to unfold.
 Two very different dynamics seem to be emerging among couples social distancing at home, says Carla Manly, a psychologist in Santa Rosa, California.
 One set of couples she sees is taking advantage of the quarantine to focus on their relationship issues, shoring up weak spots and working on problems previously allowed to fester.
 The other set is couples who appear to be deteriorating during the pandemic.

 Cincinnati psychologist Nikki Winchester, Psy.D., is seeing some negative relationship effects of COVID-19 as well.
-Just the other day she got a call from a client on his way to the hospital after he cut his finger slamming it down during an argument with his partner.
+Not long ago she got a call from a client on his way to the hospital after he cut his finger slamming it down during an argument with his partner.

 “They’ve been having constant arguments compounded by having six bored and restless children at home full time on top of dealing with unemployment,” Winchester says.